conduktor/conduktor-docs/docs/desktop/features/consuming-data/pick-your-format-wisely.md

 On the contrary, if you try to read non-Avro data using the Avro format, you'll end up with a list of errors (Conduktor doesn't stop, in case it was test records for instance):

-:::danger ERR: Unknown magic byte!
+:::warning ERR: Unknown magic byte!
 :::

 ![](<../../assets/screenshot-2020-06-25-at-16.15.21 (1).png>)